 One of the side effects of excessive hash intake is severe paranoia, especially if it’s been laced.
 Although he didn’t want to live as an elderly man (similar to how Kurt Cobain felt), he didn’t want to die yet.
 The fact that Bruce didn’t flee H.K. to film overseas (such as a Caribbean island) shows that he was too self-assured to be totally paranoid.
 Consider this – you’re Bruce, you’re slowly being poisoned by someone who has access to you and what you eat, drink or wear.
 Imagine that you only trust your meek butler.

 One of the symptoms of consuming Nitrophenolic and Nitrocresolic herbicides (or pesticides) is thirst.
-Charles Lowe (a.k.a. a second unit camera operator for Enter the Dragon) witnessed Lee drink copious amounts of saké.
+Charles Lowe (a.k.a. the second unit camera operator for Enter the Dragon) witnessed Lee drink copious amounts of saké.
 Anorexia was another symptom.
 His overtraining is seldom blamed, but he told Dan Inosanto that having a film career didn’t allow much time for training.
 Mitoshi Uyehara confirmed this in a 1988 book titled Bruce Lee: The Incomparable Fighter.

 If weed is laced, the drug-taker can be prone to acts of violence akin to roid rage.
 The question is whether Bruce was given laced weed so as to trigger a tantrum that would allow for an excuse to end him.
 When he was pronounced dead, Linda asked Betty if she could back up the story that he died at home.
 It was only after this that Linda had his stuntmen over for a banquet to celebrate his life.
 One stuntman, Billy Chan Wui-Ngai (陳會毅), recalled that the guys were gossiping about how he was slain.
 She reprimanded in a hysterical tone – If I do not want to know how he really died, then why should you?